 - Remove the grey metal remote chassis enclosure from the fiberglass box and determine the appropriate radio to use. - Connect power to the appropriate radio by using a 12 Volt SLA battery to appropriate power connecter on the front of the chassis.
-(See Figure 3 and 4) - Connect the male BNC side of the radio RF adapter cable to the female BNC side mount. - Connect the male MIL-Spec connector to the corresponding female side mount. - Turn the radio on and select the appropriate group and channel to operate on. - Adjust the radio volume to set the pre-designated mark on the top of the radio, adjust the squelch to desired level if necessary. - Use the low power transmit setting to conserve batteries and over-heating of the radio. - Strap the radio into place on top of the black DC Termination Panel with the provided straps. - Connect the other end of the antenna coax cable from step one to the RF connector on the outside of the grey chassis enclosure. - Note: If the 4330 was ordered separately and not part of the 4390 kit, a separate NFES# 4150 SLA Battery Kit must be ordered to properly power up the unit.
-The 4330 does not contain batteries in the kit when shipped from NIRSC.
+(See Figure 2 and 3) - Connect the male BNC side of the radio RF adapter cable to the female BNC side mount. - Connect the male MIL-Spec connector to the corresponding female side mount. - Turn the radio on and select the appropriate group and channel to operate on. - Adjust the radio volume to set the pre-designated mark on the top of the radio, adjust the squelch to desired level if necessary. - Use the low power transmit setting to conserve batteries and over-heating of the radio. - Strap the radio into place on top of the black DC Termination Panel with the provided straps. - Connect the other end of the antenna coax cable from step one to the RF connector on the outside of the grey chassis enclosure.

+Note: If the 4330 was ordered separately and not part of the 4390 kit, a separate NFES# 4150 SLA Battery Kit must be ordered to properly power up the unit.
+The 4330 does not contain batteries in the kit when shipped from NIRSC unless it was part of the 4390 Starter System.